Boeing 737-7ES Wedgetail at Victorville, July 9, 2005 |

 Former Camaroon government Boeing 767-216ER, N769BC.
 It carries Boing construction number 23624.
 It was delivered to International Lease Finance Corporation as N4528Y on June 30, 1986.
 Lan Chile leased it as CC-CJV until February 23, 1995.
 Transbrazil leased it as PT-TAH until November 10, 1999 when it received a temporary registration of N151LF.
 Air Madagascar leased it as 5R-MFE on April 8, 2000.
 UBN registered it as N769BC on January 23, 2003.
 The Camaroon government leased it as TJ-AAC on March 23, 2004, but retired it later that year.
 USB registered it as N769BC on March 18, 2005.
 The chain link fence is ten feet tall, so bring a ladder to shoot pictures over the fence when you visit.

-This DC-10-10 carries McDonnell-Douglas construction number 46942.
+This 10 Tanker Air Carrier DC-10-10 carries McDonnell-Douglas construction number 46942.
 It was originally delivered to National Airlines as N69NA Betty on June 25, 1975.
 When National airlines merged with Pan Am on January 7, 1980, it was renamed Clipper Starlight.
 American Airlines bought it on November 5, 1983 and re-registered it as N161AA in April 1984.
 First Security Bank of Utah bought it in September 1984 and leased it back to American airlines.
 It was withdrawn from use and stored at Marana Airpark on April 11, 1994.
 Hawaiian airlines leased it on January 9, 1996.
 Omni Air International bought it on November 8, 1997.
 It was retired at Tulsa, Oklahoma on November 9, 1997.
 It arrived at Mojave on October 1, 2002.
 BC Aircraft Leasing of Las Vegas, Nevada acquired it on March 17, 2004.
 Air tests of the water drop system were performed on May 6, 2004, September 24, 2004, April 18, 2005 and May 20, 2005.
 It demonstrated its water drop capabilities at the Paris Airshow in June.

-Former Delta Airlines L-1011-385-3 Tristar 500, N754DL has been pulled out of the boneyard.
+Former Delta Airlines L-1011-385-3 Tristar 500 N754DL has been pulled out of the boneyard.
 It carries Lockheed construction number 193Y-1181.
 It was delivered to Pan Am as N504PA on November 11, 1980.
 Delta registered it as N754DL on September 20, 1984.
-It has been stored at Victorville since October 16, 2000.
-WFBN acquired it on March 26, 2004.
+It arrvied at Victorville on October 16, 2000.

 Former Phuket Air (Thailand) 757-2Q8, N719BC was leased by Phuket last November.
 BCC Equipment Leasing Corporation registered it as N719BC on June 22.
 It carries Boeing construction number 25131.
 It was delivered to ILFC on June 2, 1992.
 LADECO leased it as CC-CYH until March 20, 1996 when it was transferred to Lan Chile.
 LAPA leased it as LV-WTS until May 13, 2002.
 It was stored at Victorville on June 20, 2002.
 Phuket Air leased it as HS-KAA on November 3, 2004.
 BCC Equipment Leasing Corporation (BELC) registered it as N719BC on June 22, 2005.
 It arrived at Victorville the day before I shot this picture.